Wambuz/COVID-19-Project/README.md

 # COVID-19-Project
-Statistical analysis, Visualization and Forecasting pf aCPVID-19 Events
+Statistical analysis, Visualization and Forecasting of COVID-19 Events